1. What is mechanical engineering?

 - MEC 310 Introduction to Machine Design

-- MEC 320 Engineering Design Methodology and Optimization
+- MEC 320 Numerical Methods in Engineering Design and Analysis

 - MEC 364 Introduction to Fluid Mechanics